Photography by Kawika Chetron

 "I am sorry, Ricardito."

 On his way to school, Ricardo searched under every fence post and tree stump to find the perfect place to bury his dangerous lunch.
 He ripped it into very small pieces, even the cake, and covered it with leaves, carefully checking over his shoulder for spies.
 When he got to the school, he planned to get Hector to wrestle him.
 In La Revolucion, two boys were chosen to play Castro and Castro's brother, fighting for power over Cuba.
 Hector was not the best looking choice.
-He had thick lips and a strange glow in his eyes that made him seem slow, Ricardo thought, but he was always willing to wrestle as the weaker brother, and he never seemed to mind when Ricardo pressed him to the mat, lips against neck, thigh in his groin.
+He had thick lips and a strange glow in his eyes making him seem slow, Ricardo thought, but he was always willing to wrestle as the weaker brother, and he never seemed to mind when Ricardo pressed him to the mat, lips against neck, thigh in his groin.

 The tour bus was leaving Barcelona at 6 a.m., and the American woman still wasn't on it.
 Late as usual, she'd had a bad habit of delaying their departures by at least fifteen minutes.
 Ricardo found it amusing.
 This morning, for instance, having blown out the electricity in the parador, a small hotel run by a very old man, she'd sent the maids scurrying out of their beds.